johngeraldcayabyab/ph-stock-scraper/README.md

 <li>On average, there's too much false alarm when a stock breaks out of its 200, 150, 50 MA.</li>
 <li>Create a stock ranking from minvervi scanner</li>
 <li>Create a linear regression on what will be the average up days if a stock matches minervinis scanner</li>
+<li>Different types of calculation must be made, a computation for all the SMAs, and RSI plus another one for the scoring list</li>
 </ul>